dell/csm-docs/content/docs/csidriver/features/unity.md

 kubectl edit configmap -n unity unity-config-params
 ```

->Note: Prior to CSI Driver for unity version 2.0.0, the log level was allowed to be updated dynamically through `logLevel` attribute in the secret object.

-## Tenancy support for Unity NFS
+## Tenancy support for Unity XT NFS

-The CSI Unity driver version 2.1.0 (and later versions) supports the Tenancy feature of Unity such that the user will be able to associate specific worker nodes (in the cluster) and NFS storage volumes with Tenant.
+The CSI Unity XT driver version v2.1.0 (and later versions) supports the Tenancy feature of Unity XT such that the user will be able to associate specific worker nodes (in the cluster) and NFS storage volumes with Tenant.

-Prerequisites (to be manually created in Unity Array) before the driver installation:
+Prerequisites (to be manually created in Unity XT Array) before the driver installation:
 * Create Tenants
 * Create Pools
 * Create NAS Servers with Tenant and Pool mapping